MKLab-ITI/FIVR-200K/README.md

 }
 ```

-* The events crawled from [Wikipedia](https://en.wikipedia.org/wiki/Portal:Current_events) are in the file [events.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/events.json) that has the following format:
+* The events crawled from [Wikipedia](https://en.wikipedia.org/wiki/Portal:Current_events) are in file [events.json](https://github.com/MKLab-ITI/FIVR-200K/blob/master/dataset/events.json) that has the following format:
 ```bash
 [
   {